 At sunset, Venice became a kaleidoscope of colors.

-Later in the afternoon, the fog dissolved, and as the sun began to set the sky turned golden and then orange, wrapping the houses with a wonderful warm light, their colors more vivid.
-The dim glow of the lampposts added even more charm, and I imagined people wrapped in a large black cape, wearing the typical spiked Venetian hat, silently and suddenly appearing from a corner, like mysterious characters.
+Later in the afternoon, the fog dissolved, and as the sun began setting, the sky turned golden and then orange, wrapping the houses with a wonderful warm light, their colors more vivid.
+The dim glow of the lampposts added even more charm.
+I imagined people wrapped in a large black cape, wearing the typical spiked Venetian hat, silently and suddenly appearing from a corner like mysterious characters.

 What to do in Venice in November?

-While in many respects November is one of the best months to visit Venice (at least, in my opinion), there are a few downsides.
-As mentioned before, the weather can be unpredictable, ranging from a bright, clear blue sky to a white blanket of fog, or rain.
-Furthermore, the days are short, but that’s also an opportunity to enjoy more Venice at night when the city is enveloped by a unique charm.
+While in many respects, November is one of the best months to visit Venice (at least, in my opinion), there are a few downsides.
+As mentioned before, the weather can be unpredictable, ranging from a bright, clear blue sky to a white blanket of fog or rain.
+Furthermore, the days are short, but that’s also an opportunity to enjoy more Venice at night when a unique charm envelops the city.

-Actually, you may want to spend more time indoors, visiting some most popular landmarks in Venice, and maybe having some unusual experiences in Venice.
+Actually, you may want to spend more time indoors, visiting some of the most popular landmarks in Venice, and maybe having some unusual experiences in Venice.

 Here are a few suggestions of things to do in Venice in November: